 I decided to major in Philosophy my freshman year at Simpson after taking Philosophy 101 with Dr. Pauley.
 I didn’t know what I wanted to do when I graduated, but I deeply enjoyed trying to make sense of the world and the arguments we studied.
 As a philosophy major, my path was flexible and able to fit my interests and personality.
-I supplemented my philosophy classes with those in the English department and social science fields; together these studies helped me become the Editor in Chief of Simpson’s magazine, The Sequel, and led me to a second major in Political Science.
+I supplemented my philosophy classes with those in the English department and social science fields; together these studies helped me become the Editor in Chief of Simpson’s literary magazine, Sequel, and led me to a second major in Political Science.
 In 2005 I interned for Congressman Leonard Boswell in Washington, D.C. and then worked for his Des Moines Office for a summer.
 My graduation followed my work with Dr. Allison Wolf as Seminar Assistant for Ethics 101, which was coupled with an independent study of feminist pedagogy.

 After graduation in 2006, I accepted a position with Congressman Boswell’s Washington office where I provided domestic policy analysis on issues affecting agriculture, health care, women, Social Security, and general welfare.
 I now work for Congressman Braley as a Senior Legislative Assistant and I advise on energy, business, and tax policy.
 While working for Congress, I have returned to school and will soon be completing a Masters Degree in Public Management from Johns Hopkins University.
 My studies encompass the functions and history of government with an emphasis on economics, nonprofits, and policy analysis.